krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 **-c** *credentials_cache*
     Use *credentials_cache* as the credentials cache.
-The *credentials_cache* should contain a service ticket for the ``kadmin/admin`` service; it can be acquired with the :ref:`kinit(1)` program.
+The cache should contain a service ticket for the ``kadmin/ADMINHOST`` (where *ADMINHOST* is the fully-qualified hostname of the admin server) or ``kadmin/admin`` service; it can be acquired with the :ref:`kinit(1)` program.
 If this option is not specified, kadmin requests a new service ticket from the KDC, and stores it in its own temporary ccache.

 **-w** *password*
-    Use *password* instead of prompting for one on the TTY.
+    Use *password* instead of prompting for one.
+Use this option with care, as it may expose the password to other users on the system via the process list.

-    .. note:: Placing the password for a Kerberos principal with administration access into a shell script can be dangerous if unauthorized users gain read access to the script.

 **-q** *query*
-    Pass query directly to kadmin, which will perform query and then exit.
+    Perform the specified query and then exit.
 This can be useful for writing scripts.

 **-d** *dbname*
-    Specifies the name of the Kerberos database.
-This option does not apply to the LDAP database.
+    Specifies the name of the KDC database.
+This option does not apply to the LDAP database module.

 **-s** *admin_server*\ [:*port*]
     Specifies the admin server which kadmin should contact.

 **-m**
-    Do not authenticate using a keytab.
-This option will cause kadmin to prompt for the master database password.
+    If using kadmin.local, prompt for the database master password instead of reading it from a stash file.

 **-e** "*enc*:*salt* ..."
     Sets the list of encryption types and salt types to be used for